devenhaleyh757/Hello-web/README.md

 # Hello-web
 This is my first GitHub repository.
-I'm learning web development and using GitHub to track my progress.
+I'm learning web development and I am using GitHub to track my progress.